mohae/salted/README.md

 #### `db`
 PerconaDB is the database.
 Percona is a drop-in replacement for MySQL and the basis for MariaDB.
 The `my.cnf` file in this repo should be replaced with a custom `my.cnf` file whose settings have been customized to your server.
 A custom `my.cnf` file can be generated using [Percona's MySQL configuration wizard tool](https://tools.percona.com/wizard).

+The installation of the database server and client are separate from the creation of the database users and databases.
+The database users are highly segregated to improve security of the databases and their contents.
+All states related to database users and databases are in the `db` directory.

+It is assumed that the database will only be accessed from localhost.
+Change as necessary, but it is recommended that access is only allowed from the specific private ip addresses that require access to the database servers.
+It is also recommended that access is not allowed from public IPs.
+It is better to require admins to log into a specific server and access the database servers from there using private IPs.

+Databases and database users are specified per environment.

+##### DBA
+The `dba`, or database administrator has full access to all of the databases on the server.
+Access is only allowed from localhost.

+#### Databases and DBO
+Each database has a `dbo`, or database owner.
+This user has full access to only the database for which it is the owner.
+There should be only one DBO per database.
+This may or may not be necessary for you.
+Adjust as necessary.

+#### Database users
+A database user has restricted access to a database: currenlty only `select`, `insert`, `update` and `delete`.
+This may be more permissions than you want to grant, e.g. you may wish for a user to only have `select` rights.
+This can be specified in the pillar.

+Certain applications require more grants, like Drupal.
+Add only the specific grants that are required by the application.
+It is not recommended to do a `grant all privileges` like some guides suggest.
+Instead the grant list should consist of: SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES.

 #### `webserver`
 The webserver is `nginx`, which is an event driven webserver and is better suited for modern web workloads, e.g. mobile, than the threaded Apache.
 Apache does have an event driven version, but, sometimes, a swiss army knife is not needed.
 If your needs are better suited for Apache, well, I might add support for Apache too, some day.